RobWunderlich/qcb-qlik-sse/README.md

 # qcb-qlik-sse

 An implementation of [qlik-sse](https://github.com/miralemd/qlik-sse), a Qlik Server Side Extension written in Javascript.
-The aim pf this impelmentation is to provide for adding functions through a plugin directory.
+The aim of this impelmentation is to allow for adding functions through a plugin directory.

 ## Project Structure